Billy Sherwood - guitar, keyboards, vocals (1997-1999)

 Uncommon Time: In addition to the band's songs being played in any number of different meter signatures it wasn't uncommon for Alan White or Bill Bruford to play in a completely different meter from the rest of the band, making it even more difficult for listeners to follow along.

 Vocal Tag Team: The Rabin era.
 "Endless Dream" from Talk is a particularly notable example, with Rabin and Anderson switching off lead vocals through the entire song.
+"Shoot High Aim Low" from Big Generator, too, with the two playing different characters.

 War Is Hell: "The Gates of Delirium".
 "Shoot High Aim Low" has elements of this as well.